The Marvel of Mindful Eating

 When we adopt a mindful approach to living, we are better able to enjoy our food and our movement more.
 Notice your body’s cues – the tips your body gives you when you are full or when you are in need of a break at work – and listen to your mind and your heart.

-Ehtasham Qureshi, MD, is Board Certified in General and Interventional Cardiology.
-He is affiliated with Beebe Healthcare and serves as the Medical Director of the Cardiac & Vascular Catheterization Lab.
-He sees patients at Delaware Cardiovascular Consultants in Lewes.
+Ehtasham Qureshi, MD, is board certified in general and interventional Cardiology.
+He is affiliated with Beebe Healthcare and sees patients at Delaware Cardiovascular Associates in Lewes.
 Dr. Qureshi completed his medical training at St. Luke's Roosevelt Hospital/Columbia University in New York City and his cardiology training at Lankenau Hospital/Thomas Jefferson University in Wynnewood, Pa.